TheDocumentation Index

 1 (1%).
 Increase this for

-volatile pairs or routes with low liquidity.The type of route the SDK will request.
-Defaults to
+volatile pairs or routes with low liquidity.routes.options

 The nestedoptions object controls route refresh behavior and amount constraints.